ChanthMiao/ghc-wiki-mirror/replacing-gmp-notes.md

 >
 >
-> (b) use ForeignPtr (in Cmm, Weak Pointers--difficult to implement) to foreign threads holding the the struct/array
+> (b) use ForeignPtr (in Cmm, Weak Pointers--difficult to implement) to foreign threads holding the struct/array
 >
 >